-For novel ideas about building embedded systems (both hardware and firmware), join the 25,000+ engineers who subscribe to The Embedded Muse, a free biweekly newsletter.
-The Muse has no hype, no vendor PR.
-It takes just a few seconds (just enter your email, which is shared with absolutely no one) to subscribe.
+For novel ideas about building embedded systems (both hardware and firmware), join the 28,000+ engineers who subscribe to The Embedded Muse, a free biweekly newsletter.
+The Muse has no hype and no vendor PR.
+Click here to subscribe.

 Published in ESD July 2004

 I hear from plenty of readers that their bosses just don't "get" software.
 Efforts to institute even limited methods to produce better code are thwarted by well-meaning but uninformed managers chanting the "can't you just write more code?" mantra.

 Yet when I talk to the bosses many admit they simply don't know the rules of the game.
 Software engineering isn't like building widgets or designing circuit boards.
 The disciplines are quite different, techniques and tools vary, and the people themselves all too often quirky and resistant to standard management ploys.
 Most haven't the time or patience to study dry tomes or keep up with the standard journals.
 So this month and next here's my short-intro to the subject.
 Give it to your boss.

 So, dear boss, assuming you're reading this, the first message is one you already know.
 Firmware is the most expensive thing in the universe.
 Building embedded code will burn through your engineering budget at a rate matched only by a young gold-digger enjoying her barely-sentient ancient billionaire's fortune.